DamianB-BitFlipper/algo-diploma/README.md

 This example config file lists three users, of which `alice` is the registrar.
 The role of a registrar is to issue diplomas to the students, in this case `bob` and `charlie`.

-TODO: Makefile
+4. Make the PyTEAL contract code: `make`

-3. Deploy the smart contract: `python3 run_diplom.py deploy`
+5. Deploy the smart contract: `python3 run_diplom.py deploy`
 This command will print an identifying number for `APP_ID`.
 Be sure to record this in the `config.yml`.

-4. Use the DApp:
+6. Use the DApp:
   1. Issue a diploma to `bob`: `python3 run_diplom.py issue-diploma bob "MIT,2020,BSc,Computer Science and Engineering"`
   2. Transfer registrar duties to `charlie`: `python3 run_diplom.py charlie`
 Be sure to update the registrar in the `config.yml` accordingly.